yunginnanet/apt-proxy/README.md

 Usage of apt-proxy:
   -cachedir string
-    	the dir to store cache data in (default "./.aptcache") -debug
+    	the dir to store cache data in (default "./.aptcache") -debian string
+    	the debian mirror for fetching packages
+  -debug
     	whether to output debugging logging
   -host string
     	the host to bind to (default "0.0.0.0")
-  -mirror string
-    	the mirror for fetching packages
   -mode all
     	select the mode of system to cache: all / `ubuntu` / `debian` (default "all") -port string
     	the port to bind to (default "3142")
+  -ubuntu string
+    	the ubuntu mirror for fetching packages
 ```

 ## [WIP] Development